mtellal/bgp/doc.md

 - **Exterior Gateway Protocol**
 </br>
-Used to exchange routing table information between gateways (routers) between ASs.
+Used to exchange routing table information between gateways (routers) **between** ASs.
 The most used protocol.
 BGP is the mainly Exterior Gateway Protocol.

 - **Autonomous System**
 </br>
 A collection of connected IP networks, physical networks and routers considered and managed by a single entity.
-It's possible to enter and leave the as by border routers.
+It's possible to enter and leave the AS by border routers.
 Each AS have an ASN (Autonomous System Number).

 #### What is Open Shortest Path First (OSPF) ?
 https://en.wikipedia.org/wiki/Open_Shortest_Path_First </br>